brainflow-dev/brainflow/docs/GameEngines.rst

 Now, you are able to use BrainFlow API in your C# scripts!

-For demo we will create a simple script to read data and calculate band powers.
+For demo we will create a simple script to read data and calculate concentration level.

+Add a Sphere object to the Scene and attach script below.

 .. code-block:: csharp